 CimTrak is one of very few FIM softwares with an audit trail that cannot be altered by users.
 This means your administrative and privileged user actions are continually monitored.
 It eliminates any risk that your FIM software will hide malicious activity.

-CimTrak's audit trail also allows total oversight into user activity.
-Any time a critical file or configuration is changed in a negative way, an alert is generated.
-These alerts clearly differentiate between positive, neutral, and negative changes.
+CimTrak's audit trail also allows total oversight of user activity.
+Any time a critical file or configuration is changed negatively, an alert is generated.
+These alerts can clearly differentiate between positive, neutral, and negative changes.